cpvu/Convergence-FE-Assessment/README.md

 # Convergence Frontend Assessment

-Requirements: Create a simple web app that accomplishes the following:
+<b>Requirements:</b> Create a simple web app that accomplishes the following:

 When the app starts, fetch /photos JSON data from the http://jsonplaceholder.typicode.com website